NativeScript/docs-v7/core-concepts/customizing-bootstrap.md

 # The Bootstrap Process

 A traditional NativeScript application starts by initializing global objects, setting up global CSS rules, creating, and navigating to the main page.
-Angular does not care about any of that -- all it needs it a place in the DOM to attach to.
+Angular does not care about any of that -- all it needs is a place in the DOM to attach to.
 To make both paradigms work together, we provide a wrapper function, `nativeScriptBootstrap`, that sets up a NativeScript application and bootstraps the Angular framework in a default location on the main UI page.

 ```typescript
 nativeScriptBootstrap(AppMainComponent);